cedadev/nlds-client/docs/user_guide/source/tutorial.rst

 Running the NLDS client for the first time
 --------------------------------------------------------------

 Once the NLDS client is successfully installed, the user can run it.
+It is recommended that you run the ``init`` command first, which will fill in the url and authentication sections of the ``.nlds-config`` file for you - see the :ref:`relevant seciton<init>` for details.

-On JASMIN, the first time ``nlds`` is run, the user will be asked for their user name and password.
+Once initialised, the first time ``nlds`` is run on JASMIN the user will be asked for their user name and password.
 These are the JASMIN user name and password, which the user usually uses to login into JASMIN via the ``loginx.jasmin.ac.uk`` servers.

-The following message is displayed:
+The following message will be displayed:

 .. code-block:: text